Gut Mucosa: How To Strengthen Your sIgA Gut Immune System

 Extended Fasting

 Extended fasting is fasting for over 48 hours.
-There are greater benefits of extending the fast beyond intermittent fasting.
+There are greater benefits to extending the fast beyond intermittent fasting.
 With extended fasting, your body can heal and repair cells, tissues, and organs and a higher and deeper level.
 This is one of the most powerful healing tools you can utilize for a quick health transformation.
 For more information on extended fasting and how to break an extended fast, check out this article.

 3. Anti-Inflammatory Diet

 One of the best strategies for supporting the gut mucosa is to consume an anti-inflammatory diet.
 This healing diet removes foods that cause inflammation and damage the gut lining.
-It includes organic, non-GMO vegetables, fruits, healthy fats and clean protein.
+It includes organic, non-GMO vegetables, fruits, healthy fats, and clean protein.

 Foods to Avoid

 The most important foods to avoid are refined sugars, processed foods, vegetable oils, meat and dairy from conventionally-raised animals, and farmed fish.
-These foods contain chemicals, trans-fats, and other toxic ingredients which are highly inflammatory, create extra acidity in the tissues, and damage the gut mucosa.
+These foods contain chemicals, trans-fats, and other toxic ingredients that are highly inflammatory, create extra acidity in the tissues, and damage the gut mucosa.

 Foods to Include

-An anti-inflammatory, gut healing diet includes whole, unprocessed foods.
+An anti-inflammatory, gut-healing diet includes whole, unprocessed foods.
 This diet consists of clean protein, organic vegetables and fruits, and healthy fats.
 Clean protein sources are grass-fed meats, pasture-raised, organic chicken and eggs, and wild-caught fish.

 Vegetables and fruits are high in anti-inflammatory antioxidants and phytonutrients which are great for gut and overall health.
 You should also include plenty of healing herbs.